 Down Syndrome and Incontinence

 At Tranquility, we strive to help wearers, parents, and caregivers find the incontinence products they need.
-We have youth products like the Select Disposable Absorbent Underwear and Select Briefs that are made in youth sizes (38-65 lbs) and Adult X-small (17-28”).
-We also have briefs and pull-ons that range from Small to X-Large to meet the needs of people all shapes and sizes.
+We have products like the Select Disposable Absorbent Underwear and Select Briefs that are made in youth sizes (38-65 lbs) and Adult X-small (17-28”).
+We also have briefs and pull-ons that range from Small to X-Large to meet the needs of children and adults in all shapes and sizes.
+Additionally, we provide incontinence supplies covered by Medicaid and have tips for transitioning from baby diapers to youth diapers.

-If you have a child, or are caring for someone with Down syndrome, there is a high likelihood that person has or will have incontinence.
+If you have a child with Down syndrome, or are caring for someone with Down syndrome, there is a high likelihood that individual has or will have incontinence.
 Don’t be worried or embarrassed!
 Tranquility’s maximum protection and maximum absorbency can help even the most challenging incontinence problems.
-If you have any questions regarding your situation, please call our customer service team at 1-866-865-6101 or email at email@example.com
+If you have any questions regarding your situation, please call our customer service team at 1-866-865-6101 or contact us.

 More Tranquility Blogs